hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2-deploy-cli.md

 `kubectl expose pod nginx-one --type=NodePort`{{execute}}

-Now check the service list and notice the nginx-one service now is listed with an high port number.
+Now check the service list and notice the nginx-one service now is listed with a high port number.

 `kubectl get services`{{execute}}.